-Sleep Medicine has an open access mirror journal Sleep Medicine: X, sharing the same aims and scope, editorial board and peer-review process.
+Sleep Medicine has an open access mirror journal Sleep Medicine: X which has the same aims and scope, editorial board and peer-review process.
 To submit to Sleep Medicine: X visit https://www.editorialmanager.com/SLEEPX/default.aspx.

 Sleep Medicine aims to be a journal no one involved in clinical sleep medicine can do without.

 A journal primarily focussing on the human aspects of sleep, integrating the various disciplines that are involved in sleep medicine: neurology, clinical neurophysiology, internal medicine (particularly pulmonology and cardiology), psychology, psychiatry, sleep technology, pediatrics, neurosurgery, otorhinolaryngology, and dentistry.

 The journal publishes the following types of articles: Reviews (also intended as a way to bridge the gap between basic sleep research and clinical relevance); Original Research Articles; Full-length articles; Brief communications; Controversies; Case reports; Letters to the Editor; Journal search and commentaries; Book reviews; Meeting announcements; Listing of relevant organisations plus web sites.Benefits to authors

 We also provide many author benefits, such as free PDFs, a liberal copyright policy, special discounts on Elsevier publications and much more.
 Please click here for more information on our author services.
 Please see our Guide for Authors for information on article submission.
 If you require any further information or help, please visit our Support Center